-(12) I asked 'WhoQ:INTERROG did you meet yesterday?'. $\downarrow$ select Q:INTERROG
+(12) I asked 'Who ${Q:INTERROG}$ did you meet yesterday?'. select Q:INTERROG

-Crucially, for any selection to be possible, features appearing on the elements of the quoting inside must be transparent for SOs outside the QE (see also Saito 2012; Saito & Haraguchi 2012 for a discussion on C-QE dependencies).
-Thus QEs cannot be simply treated atoms.
+Crucially, for any selection to be possible, features appearing on the elements of the quoting inside must be transparent for SOs outside the QE (see also Saito 2012; Saito & Haraguchi 2012 for a discussion on the $C^0$ -QE relation).
+Thus QEs cannot be simply treated as atoms.